KotatsuApp/Kotatsu-Nightly/README.md

 * Standard and Webtoon-optimized customizable reader
 * Notifications about new chapters with updates feed
 * Integration with manga tracking services: Shikimori, AniList, MyAnimeList, Kitsu
-* Password/fingerprint-protected access to the app
+* Password / fingerprint-protected access to the app

 </div>